addicted2crypto/addicted2crypto/README.md

 - 📫 How to reach me **addicted2krypto@gmail.com**

-- 📄 Know about my experiences [request for coffee chat.](request for coffee chat.)
+- 📄 Know about my experiences [@addicted2krypto on twitter](request for coffee chat.)

 - ⚡ Fun fact **I found coding later in my life, and im now showing my kids its ok to chase things that you are passionate about.**